 Massively Parallel Sequencing

-2-4 weeks, if culture is required an additional 1 to 2 weeks is required for processing time.
+If culture is required, an additional 1 to 2 weeks is required for processing time.

 New York DOH Approval Status

-Fetal specimen: Two (2) T-25 flasks at 80% confluent of cultured amniocytes or cultured chorionic villus sampling (CVS).
+Fetal Specimen: Two T-25 flasks at 90% confluent of cultured amniocytes or cultured chorionic villus sampling (CVS).

-Cultured amniocytes or cultured CVS: Fill flasks with culture media.
-Transport two (2) T-25 flasks at 80% confluent of cultured amniocytes or cultured CVS filled with culture media.
+Cultured Amniocytes or Cultured CVS: Fill flasks with culture media.
+Transport two T-25 flasks at 90 percent confluent of cultured amniocytes or cultured CVS filled with culture media.
 Backup cultures must be retained at the client's institution until testing is complete.
-If the client is unable to culture amniocytes, this can be arranged by contacting ARUP Client Services at (800) 522-2787 ext.
-2141 prior to test submission.
+If ARUP receives a sample below the minimum confluence, CG GRW&SND (0040182) will be added on by ARUP, and additional charges will apply.
+If clients are unable to culture specimens, CG GRW&SND should be added to initial order.

-Maternal whole blood specimen: Transport 3 mL whole blood.
-(Min: 2 mL).
+Maternal Whole Blood Specimen: Transport 3 mL whole blood (Min: 1 mL)

 Refer to report.